-Of all the 122 lanes paved with stone slates, Shipi is the most famous and best preserved, 68 meters long.
+Of all the 122 lanes paved with stone slates, Shipi Lane is the most famous and best-preserved, 68 meters long.
 It is about 1 meter wide at its widest and only 80 centimeters at its narrowest, with space for only one person to pass at a time.

-4. Explore Places where Mission Impossible III were Shot
+4. Explore Places where Mission Impossible III was Shot

 In the movie Mission Impossible III, there is a scene in which Tom Cruise runs on the roofs of the buildings in an oriental ancient town.
 That scene was filmed in Xitang.